Glencaple Quay: Location and purpose

 The quay lies on the east bank of the River Nith and is a stone built and approximately rectangular structure with two main quays and evidence of different building phases, being constructed in 1746 and rebuilt in 1836/40.
 The quay latterly had two warehouses, one small and the other somewhat larger.

 Glencaple was enlarged in the 19th century to become a subsidiary port to that of Dumfries for the use of vessels that were unable to reach the burgh due to their size and draught.
 Larger ships were able to unload their cargoes here and local carriers were employed to transport the items by cart, via the shore side road to Dumfries.
 The River Nith was only fully navigable for vessels of from 60 to 70 tons, however ships of 300 tons could sail up as far as Glencaple.
-The Solway Firth proper starts about 1.5 miles or 2.4 Kilometres below Glencaple Quay and at this point the Nith frequently shifts its Channel.
+The Solway Firth proper starts about 1.5 miles or 2.4 kilometres below Glencaple Quay and at this point the Nith frequently shifts its channel.

 The larger sailing vessels would lay up at Glencaple over the stormy winter months.
-The stone quay itself has sets of iron moorings bollards and wood moorings were located along the shingle and mud bank downstream showing that boats could safely lie up there as well.
+The stone quay itself has sets of iron mooring bollards and wood moorings were located along the shingle and mud bank downstream showing that boats could safely lie up there as well.
 A set of stone steps on the north side lead down to the quay base.

 It is not clear to what extent if any Glencaple was a base for trawlers, etc. Photographic evidence for the 1970s shows trawlers either laying up or actively using the quay.

 Shipbuilding

 Site of slipway and old wood mooring bollards.

 Glencaple had a Shipbuilding yard where usually a couple of vessels were launched each year.
 The yard was owned by Messrs.
-Thomson and was one of the largest in the area with around fifty tradesmen and apprentices, including rope makers, sail makers, carpenters, rope makers, sail cloth weavers, cabinet makers, etc. employed here in building schooners and also to carry out repairs and maintenance on ships.
+Thomson and was one of the largest in the area with around fifty tradesmen and apprentices, including rope makers, sail makers, carpenters, sail cloth weavers, cabinet makers, etc., employed here in building schooners and also to carry out repairs and maintenance on ships.
 All the ships built here between 1806 and 1858 are listed on one of the oak benches near the old shipyard site.
 The slip way lay on the south side of the quay with the yard across the road to the east.